-Put them under the lights, add a bit of water and let them go.
+Put them under the lights, add water, and let them go.

 Let Them Grow – But Not Much Longer

 At this point, check their need for water every day.
-You can tell when they need water as the tray will feel light.
+You can tell when they need water; the tray will feel light.

-Water is heavy, and when the soil is even a little damp, you can feel its weight.
+Water is heavy, and you can feel its weight when the soil is even a little damp.

 Radish microgreens transpire much more than other microgreens, so planting them too densely without good air circulation can lead to mold and fungus issues.

 Radish microgreens are one of the few we place on a shelf with a small fan blowing across them from day-4 onward.

 Be aware of the moisture on the plants in the middle of the tray.